Yin Chiang 江瀅

 Pianist

-Yin Chiang was born in Taipei, Taiwan, where she received her first piano lessons at the age of 4.
+Yin Chiang received her first piano lessons at the age of 4.
 Before moving to Europe in 1995 she attended specialist music schools in Taipei.
 She then continued her piano studies at the University “Mozarteum” in Salzburg with Peter Lang and Hans Leygraf, where she gained the title “Magistra Artium”.
 Subsequently, she studied with Pierre-Laurent Aimard at the Musikhochschule in Cologne graduating with the “Konzertexamen” for chamber and contemporary music.
+The focus of her artistic work is contemporary music, demondtrated by her collaboration with Ensemble Modern, Ensemble InterContemporain, and Pierre Boulez, as well as with various composers, such as György Kurtág, Helmut Lachenmann, Wolfgang Rihm, Marco Stroppa, Toshio Hosokawa ans Matthias Pintscher, only mention a few.

 Her first solo performance with orchestra took place when she was 11 years old, in a tour throughout Taiwan.
 At the age of 16 she performed in a tour in China.
-Since then she has performed in many European countries as a piano soloist and chamber musician with, amongst others, the Salzburger Kammerphilharmonie, the Leopoldinum Chamber Orchestra, the Salzburger Musici Quartet, the E.T.A.Hoffmann Trio, the Cologne Vocalsoloists, the Duo Ensemble Présence, the Ensemble Garage, the Ensemble 20/21, the Ensemble DuoPlus, the Artwork Ensemble and the Gunnar Berg Ensemble.
+Since then she has performed in many European countries as a piano soloist and chamber musician with, amongst others, the Salzburger Kammerphilharmonie, the Leopoldinum Chamber Orchestra, the Salzburger Musici Quartet, the Cologne Vocalsoloists, the Ensemble Garage, the Artwork Ensemble and the Gunnar Berg Ensemble.
 Moreover, she was invited to the International Ensemble Modern Academy, Klangspuren festival (both Austria), Lucerne festival Academy (Switzerland), Acanthes festival (France), Temporada Avuimúsica festival (Barcelona), the New Music Week (Shanghai), the Hörfest (Germany), Music with innovative Expressions (Taipei), China Time Festival(Hamburg).
 In 2002 she made her debut in the prestigious Mozartwoche festival in Salzburg playing the world-premiere of Spencer H. Shedler’s “Refraction” for piano solo.
 She was engaged as both, a pianist and music director responsible for two contemporary opera productions at the Kammeroper Köln (Cologne Chamber Opera).
 These were “Die Edelweißpiraten” by Snezana Nesic in the season 2007/08 as well as “Weiße Rose” by Udo Zimmermann in the season 2008/09.
+In 2012 She founded the C-Camerata, Ensemble for the contemporary music in Taipei.
+In 2015 she recorded the CD „C.P.E.
+Bach: 8 Sonatas for the Keyboard”.

 Druckversion | Sitemap